dieterich-lab/Baltica/docs/workflows.md

 This document details on the implementation and usage for each workflow in Baltica.

-Baltica comprises a series of SnakeMake workflows (snakemake files with extension .smk).
-Each file comprise a series of sub-tasks (rules).
+Baltica comprises a collection of SnakeMake workflows (snakemake files with extension .smk).
+Each file determines a series of sub-tasks (rules).
 Generally, the sub-tasks should be executed in a specific order.